swardg-wfu/ems/README.md

-PHP-based project to interact with EMS's authenticated REST API.
+PHP-based project to interact with Accruent EMS's authenticated REST API.
+EMS is their room scheduling management software.